apdlbalb/nyu-bridge/README.md

 # nyu-bridge
-These are my assignment submissions in the Bridge to Computer Science certificate program at NYU.
+These are my assignment submissions in the Winter 2021 Bridge to Computer Science certificate program at NYU.